Hewett of Stone

 William and Charlotte's son Stephen Hewett died on 28 September 1918 in France.
 He was buried at Poperinge, Western Flanders, Belguim.
 He was a private in the Suffolk Regiment 41928.
 Probate of the will of Stephen Hewett of 44 Cotham Road, Bristol was granted to Richard William Thomas Cave Hewett, schoolmaster.
 His estate was valued at £1,917.
 0s.
 5d.

 William and Charlotte's daughter Maud Mills Hewett married John Hole in 1906 (Reg Gen June 1906 Thornbury 6a 537).
 In 1911 they were living at 40 Cosham Road, Bristol where 29 year old John was a self employed Estate Agent.
 They had a son Godfrey John Hole who had been born in 1907 (Reg Gen Dec 1907 Bristol 6a 223).
 Godfrey J Hole died in 1955 aged 48 (Reg Gen Dec 1955 Thornbury 7b 552).
 His mother Maud Mills Hole died in 1964 aged 82 years old (Reg Gen March 1964 Bristol 7b 16).

 Click here to go to "Appendix M - Snells of Warborough and London"

 To find out more about Mary Hewett and John Jones click here to go back to "Appendix K - Jones of New Park".

-To find out more about Hannah Hewett and John Wetmore and Mary Cornock and John Wetmore click here to go to "Appendix I (Subsection 2) - The descendents of John Wetmore and Elizabeth Cox".
+To find out more about Hannah Hewett and John Wetmore and Mary Cornock and John Wetmore click here to go to "Appendix I (Part 2) - The descendents of John Wetmore and Elizabeth Cox".

 To find out more about Thomas Hewett and Esther Wetmore, click here to go to "Appendix F - The children of William Wetmore & Ann Ponting"